timob/go-mysql/README.md

 `charset` parameter allows you to set the character set on a connection basis (a `SET NAMES` statement is executed on connect).
 Please review http://mysql.rjweb.org/doc.php/charcoll before using this option.

+### Client Multi Results

+Whith `client-multi-results` parametetr, it is possible to call stored procedures which return a result set.
+Query() methods from the database/sql package when passed a query that calls such a procedure will use the returned result set.
+Exec() methods will get rowsAffected/lastInsertId from such a procedure discarding the result set.
+Any other returned result sets from such a procedure will be discarded.
+(Note: This is implemented in the code so that multiple result sets could be used.
+Maybe someone could make an inteface for this.)

 ## Installation